Saleh Al-Qadhi

-Saleh bin Abdullah Al-Qadhi (Arabic: صالح بن عبد الله القاضي, born January 11, 1959) is current Mayor of 'Asir Region, Saudi Arabia.
+Saleh bin Abdullah Al-Qadhi (Arabic: صالح بن عبد الله القاضي; born January 11, 1959) is the current Mayor of 'Asir Region, Saudi Arabia.
 He is the former Acting Mayor of Medina and previously served in the 'Asir Region communal council.

 He has over thirty years of experience in private and public sectors.
 He received a bachelor's degree in Agricultural engineering from King Faisal University, al-Hasa.

-Al-Qadhi is committed to provide the citizens improved infrastructures and recently implementing a major public transportation program for commuter, tram, water ferries, buses, bridges and stations.
+Al-Qadhi is committed to providing the citizens improved infrastructures and recently implementing a major public transportation program for commuter, tram, water ferries, buses, bridges and stations.
 He is encouraging PPP to provide projects for housing, commercial development, leisure and recreational.

 Biography

 Early life and education

 Al-Qadhi, born on January 11, 1959, in Medina, Saudi Arabia, he graduated high school from Medina.
 Al-Qadhi received a B.S. from King Faisal University in Agricultural engineering.